Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - Against the Football Team, Sanders' 55.6 rushing yards per game over his five career matchups are 11.9 fewer than his over/under in Sunday's game.

-- Sanders has had a rushing touchdown in one matchup against the Football Team, but did not have multiple TDs in that game.
+- Sanders has had a rushing touchdown in one matchup versus the Football Team, but did not have multiple TDs in that game.

-- Allowing 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.
+- Sanders will go up against a Football Team squad that allows 104.2 rushing yards per game and is the NFL's eighth-ranked rush defense.

-- This year the Football Team have conceded 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- The Eagles are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this season).

 Recent Performances

-- Last week against the Giants, Sanders racked up 45 yards on seven carries (averaging 6.4 yards per attempt).
+- Sanders put together a 45-yard rushing performance in last week's matchup with the Giants, carrying the ball seven times (averaging 6.4 yards per attempt).

-- In his last three games, Sanders has racked up 296 rushing yards (98.7 per game) on 49 attempts.

 Sanders' Philadelphia Teammates